 Khao San Road

-Khao San Road is a world famous street located in the Banglamphu area of Bangkok popular amongst backpackers and travellers.
+Khao San Road is a world famous street located in the Banglamphu area of Bangkok popular among backpackers and travelers.
 Today it is more than just a transit hub, this place has some of the best nightlife destinations, food, shopping stalls, activities and a great place to organise and book things to do, tours and transport or your onward journey.

 Bangkok has many others places of interest including Thammasat University, Siam Society and Ban Kamthieng, Suan Pakkad Palace Museum, Wat Saket, Golden Mount among many others.
 With so much on offer your guaranteed to find something to fall in love with in Bangkok.